vulcu/waveshape-synth/README.md

 ![Automatonism Interface Patch](./images/ws-automatonism-main.png)

 ## Installation ##
 To use this project, install it locally and open it with Pure Data or Purr Data.
-It intended to be compatible with Pd-Vanilla and so should work without any other dependencies, if this isn't the case then please let me know.
+It intended to be compatible with the vanilla distribution of Pure Data should not require additional dependencies (if this isn't the case then please let me know).

 ## Algorithms ##
 This project uses the following algorithms for waveshaping and signal limiting: